berkbuyukdurak/getir-case-study/README.md

 }
 ```

-## Public Endpoint URL
+## AWS - Public Endpoint URL
+* A simple pipeline is created on AWS to propagate changes on the project automaticly.
-This API is deployed to the AWS.
+* This app is deployed to the AWS.
 You can also use this link to make tests --> http://getirfetchapiwebapp-env.eba-i4mht8vn.us-east-2.elasticbeanstalk.com

 ## Test Results

-### Integration Test Results
+Integration and unit tests are conducted.
+Here is the results;

 ```
-Test Suites: 3 passed, 3 total
+Test Suites: 4 passed, 4 total
-Tests:       14 passed, 14 total
+Tests:       15 passed, 15 total
 Snapshots:   0 total
-Time:        5.758 s
+Time:        5.802 s, estimated 6 s
 Ran all test suites.
 ```

+### Unit

 ## License